The big bad wolf is afraid of you

 The video data revealed a clear pattern: wolves ran away more than twice as often and twice as fast when they heard human voices, compared to the other sounds.

-The animals consistently avoided the location of the sound – a strong indication that humans are perceived as a “super predator” even in the modern wilderness.
+The animals consistently avoided the location of the sound — strong evidence that humans are perceived as a “super-killer” even in the modern wilderness.

-“The wolves clearly fear humans more than any other animal,” says co-author Maciej Szewczyk from the University of Gdańsk.
+"Wolves clearly fear humans more than any other animal," says co-author Maciej Szewczyk of the University of Gdansk.

-Other researchers such as Chris Darimont from the University of Victoria emphasise that wolves’ fear is likely similarly pronounced in North America as well.
-Nevertheless, they caution that future experiments should also incorporate the sense of smell more strongly – after all, this sense is even more important for wolves than hearing.
+Other researchers such as Chris Darimont of the University of Victoria emphasise that wolves’ fear is likely similarly pronounced in North America as well.
+Nevertheless, they caution that future experiments should also place greater emphasis on the sense of smell — after all, this is even more important for wolves than their sense of hearing.

 Background: Protected status and conflicts